LispEngineer/EthernetRepeater/README.md

 ## Known Bugs

+### Fixed Bugs

 * Read data seems to give bits 14:0 in positions 15:1 and always 1 in position [0].
+  * Fixed by reading the data from the PHY at a much earlier `mdc_step` (step 1 instead of step 3).

-Using SignalTap, I see that what I think MDC is doing and what it is actually doing is offset by one mdc_step.
+Using SignalTap, I see the actual `mdc` and `mdc_step` values:

-Desired:

-    0 1 2 3 0 1
-    _/‾‾‾\___/‾

-Actual:

     3 0 1 2 3 0
     _/‾‾‾\___/‾

-This is caused because during 0 I tell it to go low, during 1, I tell it to go high, and so forth, but the actual move is in the next clock, rather than the current clock.
+This is caused because during `mdc_step` 0 I tell `mdc` to go low, during 1, I tell it to go high, and so forth, but the actual change is in the next clock when it's loaded into the FF, rather than the current clock.

 ### Hardware Bugs
 * ETH0 is dead: On my DE2-115, enabling the Ethernet (RST_N to 1) on both ports